kberba/jekyll-netlify-boilerplate/_posts/2019-04-07-my-first-hackathon.md

 ![QueueT Team Assemble](/assets/QueueT-Team-1.jpg)

-Us being dorks after finishing up the project demostration expo. :)
+Us being dorks after finishing up the project demonstration expo. :)

 ### How we built it

-We had two developers who focused on building out the swift portion of the app, one person with a data analytics and database background work on implementing firebase, and one person focused on planning out the UX/UI of the app
+We had two developers who focused on building out the swift portion of the app, one person with a data analytics and database background work on implementing firebase, and one person focused on planning out the UX/UI of the app.

 ### Accomplishments that we are proud of

--  We came together as a team and created and built a project, even though we didn't know each other beforehand
+1. We came together as a team and created and built a project, even though we didn't know each other beforehand
--  Some of us learned new tools (e.g. firebase) and languages, as well as got out of our comfort zones
+2. Some of us learned new tools (e.g. firebase) and languages, as well as got out of our comfort zones

 ### What we learned

--  How difficult it is to build a mobile app
+1. How difficult it is to build a mobile app
--  How complicated the planning portion is of creating a mobile app
+2. How complicated the planning portion is of creating a mobile app
     *  But how important it is to create concept sketches and prototypes beforehand to factor in best UX practices

 ### We won Best Use of Google Cloud Platform - Sponsored by MLH 🏆